-‘This Is Us’ Star Milo Ventimiglia Drops Jack Pearson Bombshell, As Mandy Moore Gushes Over Her Role
+‘This Is Us’ Star Milo Ventimiglia Drops Jack Pearson Bombshell As Mandy Moore Gushes Over Her Role

 Warning: This article may contain spoilers for This is Us.

 As This is Us heads into the last half of its first season, it seems like there can be no stopping this runaway hit, but for some, as star Milo Ventimiglia suggests, the end of the line may be coming sooner than expected.
 Ventimiglia’s own character, Jack Pearson, may be one of those facing tragedy and change, as the series heads towards its first season finale.
-While Milo teases an explosive end to season 1, his This is Us co-star, Mandy Moore gushes over the series and the dynamic she and Ventimiglia have developed through the shows freshman season.
+While Milo teases an explosive end to Season 1, his This is Us co-star Mandy Moore gushes over the series and the dynamic she and Ventimiglia have developed through the show’s freshman season.

 Milo Ventimiglia Teases A Shocking End To Season 1 Of This Is Us